ndwebgroup/github-issues-asana-tasks-action/README.md

   For existing issues containing an Asana Project link, the Action will search the Project for a Task whose note contains the GitHub Issue permalink.
 If found, that Task will be updated with the new Issue comment.

 - **On Issue Closed/Re-opened**<br>
   For existing issues containing an Asana Project link, the Action will search the Project for a Task whose note contains the GitHub Issue permalink.
 If found, that Task's `completed` status will be updated.

 ### About Personal Access Tokens

 API operations authenticated with Personal Access Tokens will assume the identity of the user who created the token.
 We recommend creating a bot account in your Asana workspace.
 Log in as the bot user and follow [Asana's documentation for creating a Personal Access Token](https://developers.asana.com/docs/personal-access-token).

+## Building the project

+`npm run build`